Mesothelioma Settlements and Verdicts

 The Lanier Law Firm’s Successful Mesothelioma Lawsuit Settlements and Verdicts

 Our successful mesothelioma settlements and verdicts are more than just numbers to The Lanier Law Firm.
-Our mesothelioma attorneys invest substantial time and resources into each client’s case.
+Our mesothelioma and asbestos litigation attorneys invest substantial time and resources into each client’s case.
 We fight with compassion and determination because we see the devastation these conditions cause.

 Each of these case settlements and verdicts represents a person whose life was turned upside down and cut short because they were exposed to a harmful substance without their knowledge and consent, but with the full knowledge of the asbestos company or employer.
 We are honored to have made a difference for these families.

 - $4.69 billion verdict against Johnson & Johnson on behalf of 22 women in the first trial linking asbestos to baby powder and ovarian cancer

 - $2.1 billion verdict against Johnson & Johnson for talc, asbestos, and ovarian cancer link upheld by the State of Missouri Supreme Court

 - $115 million verdict on behalf of 21 steelworkers who contracted asbestos-related diseases in an Alabama steel mill

 - $7 million settlement on behalf of a Louisiana man exposed to asbestos

 - $4.5 million for a man with two years’ worth of joint compound exposure